 That’s why we are always reminded to take our vitamins.
 Ultimately, they are essential for our bodies as well as our skin.
 When anti-oxidants such as vitamin E is absorbed by our skin, it neutralises the free radicals in our bodies.
 In turn, it protects our skin from the harsh UV Ray lights that causes photodamage as well as other free radicals.

 Research has proven that there are significant benefits of vitamin E in skincare.
-Its has the ability to absorb energy from the UV light and protect the skin from free radical damages.
+Its has the ability to absorb energy from UV light and protect the skin from free radical damages.
 These harsh rays and free radicals are a massive reason for prematurely ageing skin.

 When we age, there is a gradual reduction in sebum production in our skin.
-That is why the skin tends to be drier for mature skin as it loses its moisture, elasticity and the ability to protect itself.
+That is why the skin tends to be drier than mature skin as it loses its moisture, elasticity and the ability to protect itself.

 Vitamin E prevents wrinkles and ageing, keeping it firm and moisturised.

 Well, the answer is simple, those with dry skin!

 If you are suffering from dry skin, atopic dermatitis or eczema, you can significantly benefit from Vitamin E.

 Vitamin E is oily in nature and can be quite thick and heavy, especially in its pure forms like oils or capsules.
 This will help in adding moisture into extremely dry areas where it needs the extra boost.

 People with oily skin should try and avoid Vitamin E, simply because oily skin naturally has higher levels of vitamin E. Since Vitamin E is an oily and heavy substance, adding this to oily skin will only cause more clogging to the pores.